Tag Archives: Aberration

 In a supportive and encouraging atmosphere, we’ll create new writing and performance pieces together which will then become part of the programme at our fabulous Off the Wall Extravaganza Night.

-These group workshops for LGBTQI+ people will be facilitated by Helen Sandler and Jane Hoy of Aberration, and community arts supremo Cath Rigler (who performs as Kitty O’Blitherin).
+These group workshops for LGBTQIA+ adults will be facilitated by Helen Sandler and Jane Hoy of Aberration, and community arts supremo Cath Rigler (who performs as Kitty O’Blitherin).

-In the first session, we will visit the Portrait & Power exhibition in the gallery and discuss responses to the stunning paintings and photographs on display.
-Through writing exercises you can respond to a portrait (or portraits) with significance for you as a member of the LGBTQI+ community.
+In the first session, on 31 January, we will visit the Portrait & Power exhibition in the gallery and discuss responses to the stunning paintings and photographs on display.
+Through writing exercises you can respond to a portrait (or portraits) with significance for you as a member of the LGBTQIA+ community.

-In the second session, we will shape our writing into short performance pieces for the upcoming Off the Wall evening (12 Feb).
+In the second session, on 7 February, we will shape our writing into short performance pieces for the upcoming Off the Wall evening (12 Feb).
 Individual and group pieces will magically emerge.
 Anyone who doesn’t want to perform doesn’t have to!

 SIGNING UP